robinoio/serverless-kubernetes-with-azure-container-apps/README.md

 az login
 ```

-**Step 2:** List the available subscriptions and locate the preferred subscription ID.
+**Step 2:** List the available subscriptions and locate the preferred subscription identifier.

 ```bash
 az account list --output table
 ```

 **Step 3:** Set the subscription that you're using to deploy the resources.
-Use the subscription ID from the
+Use the subscription identifier from the
 previous step.

 ```bash